wallarm/product-documentation/docs/latest/admin-en/configure-parameters-en.md

 wallarm_api_conf /etc/wallarm/node.yaml
 ```

-Used to upload serialized requests from the filtering node directly to the Wallarm API (cloud) instead of uploading into the postanalytics module (Tarantool).
+Used to upload serialized requests from the filtering node directly to the Wallarm API (Cloud) instead of uploading into the postanalytics module (Tarantool).
 **Only requests with attacks are sent to the API.** Requests without attacks are not saved.

 **Example of the node.yaml file content:**